aliglara/my-curriculum/resume.md

 <!-- Global movement of free coding clubs for young people. -->

-- Served as Team Leader from design to execution of machine learning algorithms to develop predictive models and optimize the performance of advanced control process algorithms for rotary industrial machinery
+- Shaped machine learning algorithms to develop predictive models and optimize the performance of advanced control algorithms for industrial processes
-- Managed data-driven solutions team of three researchers, identified vulnerabilities, tested solutions, established standardized workflow, and executed programs in oil/gas industry
+- Assisted researchers team in engineering a standard workflow for implementing non-parametric statistical models in oil/gas processes
-- Constructed neural network models in Python/Tensorflow to estimate theorical physical parameters required by process simulations built on Aspen Hysys to improve the application performance
+- Engineered neural network models in Python/Tensorflow to estimate physical parameters required by process simulations to improve the application performance
-- Managed a 10-junior engineers’ team over a one-year period and coached them on using XGBoost and random forest models to optimize the feature selection, via ROC/AUC metrics, for proposed machine learning solutions
+- Mentored 10+ junior engineers over a one-year period on using XGBoost and random forest models to optimize the feature selection for machine learning projects
-- Executed more than five process simulation models per year, performing optimization studies, and preparing technical papers and presentations
 - Gathered information, identified analytical requirements, and developed data-driven based models to translate complex business needs into actionable analytic projects
-- Developed an assistive tool to perform HAZOP studies based on autoregressive models and machine learning techniques in compliance with design specifications
-- Designed and implemented machine learning models to detect problems and predict failures using deep learning techniques, primarily for turbo-compressors and turbofans

 ### <span>Researcher, Universidad Central of Venezuela, Venezuela</span> <span>Mar 2005 -- Nov 2020</span>

 - Researched chemical reaction engineering, mathematical modeling, simulation and optimization, process synthesis and design including economic assessments, process integration, and machine learning techniques for industrial process evaluation
 - Lectured in several chemical engineering areas including thermodynamics, chemical reactor design, numerical methods, industrial process simulation, and statistical modeling
-- Implemented a problem-solved learning experience in different subjects following the ABET guidance.
+- Proposed a problem-solved learning experience in different subjects following the ABET guidance.
 - Coached 200+ chemical engineering undergraduates with regards to academic pathways and toward degree completion and established and provided career counseling for a network of cooperatives, internships, and externships to foster academic to industry pipeline
-- Mentored students throughout the process, developed semesterly goals and advised on study abroad opportunities based on the double-degree program of the Politecnico di Torino, and Sapienza University of Rome (Italy), IFP School (France), IESA School of Management (Venezuela), and Florida International University (USA)

 ## Projects